my-carla/sumo/docs/web/docs/Simulation/Taxi.md

 - manage existing reservations
 - manage the taxi fleet
 - dispatch a taxi to service one or more reservations by giving a list of reservation ids (vehicle routing and stopping is then automatic).

+## getTaxiReservations

+Returns a list of of Reservation objects that have the following attributes

+- id
+- persons
+- group
+- state
+- fromEdge
+- toEdge
+- arrivalPos
+- departPos
+- depart
+- reservationTime
+- state (positive value, see below)

+When calling `traci.person.getTaxiReservations(reservationState)` the following arguments for reservationState are supported:

+- 0: return all reservations regardless of state
+- 1: return only new reservations
+- 2: return reservations already retrieved
+- 4: return reservations that have been assigned to a taxi
+- 8: return reservations that have been picked up

+Combinations of these values are also supported.
+For example sending a value of 3 (= 1 + 2) will return all reservations of both states 1 and 2.

+## getTaxiFleet

+A taxi can be in any of the following states:

+- 0 (empty) : taxi is idle
+- 1 (pickup):  taxi is en-route to pick up a customer
+- 2 (occupied): taxi has customer on board and is driving to drop-off
+- 3 (pickup + occupied): taxi has customer on board but will pick up more customers

+when calling `traci.vehicle.getTaxiFleet(taxiState)` the following arguments for taxiState are supported:

+- -1: (return all taxis regardless of state)
+- 0: return only empty taxis
+- 1: return taxis in state 1 and 3
+- 2: return taxis in state 2 and 3
+- 3: return taxis in state 3

+## dispatchTaxi

+If a taxi is empty, the following dispatch calls are supported

+- dispatchTaxi(vehID, [reservationID]): pickup and drop-off persons belonging to the given reservation ID
+- If more than one reservation ID is given, each individual reservation ID must occur exactly twice in the list for complete pickup and drop-off.
+The first occurrence of an ID denotes pick-up and the second occurrence denotes drop-off.

+Example 1:  dispatchTaxi(vehID, [a]) means: pick up and drop off a.

+Example 2:  dispatchTaxi(vehID, [a, a, b, c, b, c]) means: pick up and drop off a, then pick up b and c and then drop off b and c.

+If a taxi is not in state empty the following re-dispatch calls are supported

+- new reservations have no overlap with previous reservation: append new reservations to the previous reservations
+- new reservations include all previous unique reservation ids exactly twice: reset current route and stops and treat as complete new dispatch.
+If one of the persons of the earlier reservation is already picked up, ignore the first occurrence of the reservation in the reservation list
+- new reservations mentions include all previous unique reservation ids once or twice, all customers that are mentioned once are already picked up: reset current route and stops, use the single-occurrence ids as as drop-of

 # Outputs